-The complexities around the existing site being part of a functioning university, consideration of decanting and staging etc, mean that it is premature to identify the exact approach to the achievement of design excellence across the Bon Marche and Science Precinct.
+The complexities around the existing site being part of a functioning university, consideration of decanting and staging etc, mean that it is premature to identify the detail of the process for the achievement of design excellence across the Bon Marche and Science Precinct.
 There may very well be a single design competition or potentially multiple competitions - depending on the final configuration and delivery program of the project.
 Regardless, UTS is committed to undertaking a competitive design process/es for the delivery of this next stage of development at the Broadway Precinct.